-In addition, the library always presents in its showcase on the ground floor always new exhibitions: Christmas, Halloween, circus, Open Day, dinosaurs, Edinburgh Papers, Peace Nobel Prize, feelings, asylum and much more
+In addition, the library always showcases on the ground floor new exhibitions: Christmas, Halloween, circus, Open Day, dinosaurs, Edinburgh Papers, Peace Nobel Prize, feelings, asylum and much more

 3. Medical care

 Please find below the instructions from the Department of Health in Karlsruhe concerning the contagious diseases.